Kyrillos-Samy1/Gymo/README.md

 # 🏋️‍♂️ Gymo

 **Gymo** is a dynamic fitness-focused web application designed to help users explore, filter, and learn about gym exercises.
-It offers a seamless user experience with categorized GIFs, search functionality, and detailed pages packed with insights, related content, and video demonstrations.
+It offers a seamless user experience with categorized GIFs, search functionality, detailed pages packed with insights, related content, and video demonstrations.
 Whether you're a beginner or a pro, **Gymo** makes discovering your next workout move visual, interactive, and educational.

 ---